mancst-dev/bd_inventario/README.md

 bd_inventario\modules\auth\services\
 ```
 4. Run XAMPP and start Apache.
-5. Copy and paste this URL into your preferred browser (Firefox)
+5. Copy and paste this URL into your preferred browser (Firefox).

 ```
 https://localhost/bd_inventario/index.php
 ```

-You'll finally be work on and test the project
+You'll finally be work on and test the project.